-To load data into a Pandas DataFrame that is not in the CSV format, see the documentation for Pandas.
+To load data into a Pandas DataFrame that is not CSV, see the documentation for Pandas.
 Pandas is generally a very useful tool for manipulating data.
-See the 10 Minutes to pandas tutorial.
+See 10 Minutes to pandas.

 3.2 Construct pure-component isotherm objects

 Next, we use pyIAST to translate the pure-component methane and ethane adsorption isotherm data into a model, which we will subsequently feed into pyIAST's IAST calculator.